Dance Evaluation Form

 Memory is the starting point.
 Can the dancer perform the full piece without hesitation or prompting?
 Beyond retention, watch for personal interpretation.
 Strong performers add their own style while respecting the choreographer's intent.
 They execute transitions smoothly and make the movement look like their own rather than something memorized.

-How to Judge a Dance Performance?
+How to Judge a Dance Performance in Competition

 Dance competitions use point-based systems that translate subjective assessment into comparable scores.
 Most competitions(opens in new tab) use three judges scoring out of 100, with the total determining placement within award tiers.
+For a printable competition scoring template with award tier definitions and style-specific weighting, see our dance score sheet.

 Competition Scoring Tiers